shreena30/Ecommerce-Webapp/README.md

 cart
 - Add to Cart
 - Add to Wishlist
-- View product from the Wishlist page and Add it to cart. - - - - Checkout information validation before placing order
+- View product from the Wishlist page and Add it to cart
-- Auto fill checkout information from user's 2nd order
+- Checkout information validation before placing order, auto fill checkout information from user's 2nd order
 - Checkout Page
 - Multiple payment option during checkout - PayPal , Razorpay and Cash on Delivery
 - View orders and order status